fausstoo/grocery_store_pipeline/README.md

 ### Grocery Store Pipeline
 **Overview**
-I developed this software with the primary goal of automating my data workflow as a bookkeeper in a grocery store.
+I developed this project with the primary goal of automating my data workflow as a bookkeeper in a grocery store.
 The pipeline, when executed, performs a comprehensive Extract, Transform, Load (ETL) process:
 1. Extraction: extracts records from each table within the Excel CRM Workbook.
 2. Transformation: cleans and transforms each record according to specific business requirements.
 3. Database Connection: utilizes SQLAlchemy and MySQL to connect to the local SQL database.
 4. Table Creation: dynamically creates tables if they do not already exist in the database.
 5. Periodic Data Storage: stores records periodically in the SQL database, ensuring data integrity by avoiding duplicates.
 6. Allows customization of batch size for efficient processing on each run.
-This pipeline streamlines the management of grocery store data, offering a systematic approach to handle records from extraction to storage while ensuring adaptability to evolving business needs.
+This pipeline streamlines the management of grocery store data, offering a systematic approach to handling records from extraction to storage while ensuring adaptability to evolving business needs.

 **Project Structure**